siddik718/POJ/README.md

 ## Usage

-If you'd like to contribute to this web application, please follow these steps:

 1. Open your web browser and navigate to [poj](https://poj.netlify.app/).
 2. Login by which ever way you like mention above [Authentication](#authentication)
 3. Then You are good to use the application properly.